-The Offering Issuer: Takeda Pharmaceutical Company Limited Securities Offered: €1,250,000,000 aggregate principal amount of senior notes due 2020; €1,000,000,000 aggregate principal amount of senior floating rate notes due 2020; €1,500,000,000 aggregate principal amount of senior notes due 2022; €750,000,000 aggregate principal amount of senior floating rate notes due 2022; €1,500,000,000 aggregate principal amount of senior notes due 2026; and €1,500,000,000 aggregate principal amount of senior notes due 2030 Offering Price: For the 2020 notes: 99.907% and accrued interest, if any For the 2020 floating rate notes: 100.000% and accrued interest, if any For the 2022 notes: 99.612% and accrued interest, if any For the 2022 floating rate notes: 100.000% and accrued interest, if any For the 2026 notes: 99.862% and accrued interest, if any For the 2030 notes: 99.464% and accrued interest, if any Maturity Date: The 2020 notes will mature on November 21, 2020.
-The 2020 floating rate notes will mature on November 21, 2020.
-The 2022 notes will mature on November 21, 2022.
-The 2022 floating rate notes will mature on November 21, 2022.
-The 2026 notes will mature on November 21, 2026.
-The 2030 notes will mature on November 21, 2030.
+The Offering Issuer: Takeda Pharmaceutical Company Limited Securities Offered: ۥ aggregate principal amount of senior notes due 2020; ۥ aggregate principal amount of senior floating rate notes due 2020; ۥ aggregate principal amount of senior notes due 2022; ۥ aggregate principal amount of senior floating rate notes due 2022; ۥ aggregate principal amount of senior notes due 2026; and ۥ aggregate principal amount of senior notes due 2026; Offering Price: For the 2020 notes: •% and accrued interest, if any For the 2020 floating rate notes: •% and accrued interest, if any For the 2022 notes: •% and accrued interest, if any For the 2022 floating rate notes: •% and accrued interest, if any For the 2026 notes: •% and accrued interest, if any For the 2026 notes: •% and accrued interest, if any For the 2030 notes: •% and accrued interest, if any Maturity Date: The 2020 notes will mature on $\bullet$ , 2020.
+The 2020 floating rate notes will mature on $\bullet$ , 2020.
+The 2022 notes will mature on $\bullet$ , 2022.
+The 2022 floating rate notes will mature on $\bullet$ , 2022.
+The 2026 notes will mature on $\bullet$ , 2026.
+The 2030 notes will mature on $\bullet$ , 2030.
 Status of the Notes/Ranking: Each series of the Notes will be our direct, unsecured and unsubordinated general obligations and will have the same rank in liquidation as all of our other unsecured and unsubordinated debt.
 Minimum Denomination: Each series of the Notes will be issued only in registered form in minimum denominations of $\notin 100,000$ and integral multiples of $\notin 1,000$ in excess thereof.
-Payments of Principal and Interest on the Fixed Rate Notes: The 2020 notes will bear interest at an annual rate of 0.375%, the 2022 notes will bear interest at an annual rate of 1.125%, the 2026 notes will bear interest at an annual rate of 2.250% and the 2030 notes will bear interest at an annual rate of 3.000%.
-The fixed rate notes will bear interest accruing from November 21, 2018, payable annually in arrears on November 21 of each year, with the first interest payment to be made on November 21, 2019.
+Payments of Principal and Interest on the Fixed Rate Notes: The 2020 notes will bear interest at an annual rate of $\bullet\%$ , the 2022 notes will bear interest at an annual rate of $\bullet\%$ and the 2030 notes will bear interest at an annual rate of $\bullet\%$ and the 2030 notes will bear interest at an annual rate of $\bullet\%$ .
+The fixed rate notes will bear interest accruing from $\bullet$ , 2018, payable annually in arrears on $\bullet$ of each year, with the first interest payment to be made on $\bullet$ , 2019.
 Interest on the Notes will accrue from the date of original issuance or, if interest has already been paid, from the date it was most recently paid.
-Interest on the fixed rate notes will be computed on the basis of the actual number of days in the period for which interest is being calculated and the actual number of days from and including the last date on which interest was paid on the fixed rate notes (or from November 21, 2018, if no interest has been paid on the fixed rate notes) to, but excluding, the next scheduled interest payment date.
-This payment convention is referred to as ACTUAL/ACTUAL (ICMA) (as defined in the rulebook of the International Capital Market Association).
-We will compute interest by rounding the resultant figure to the nearest sub-unit, half of any such sub-unit being rounded upwards.
+We will compute interest on the basis of a 360-day year consisting of twelve 30-day months rounding the resultant figure to the nearest sub-unit, half of any such sub-unit being rounded upwards.
 Principal will be repaid at a price of 100% of the principal amount of the Notes on the maturity date.
-If any date for payment of principal or interest (or additional amounts, if any) falls on a day that is not a business day, then payment of principal or interest (or additional amounts, if any) need not be made on such date but may be made on the next succeeding business day.
-Any payment made on such next succeeding business day shall have the same force and effect as if made on the due date, and no interest shall accrue with respect to such payment for the period after such date.
+If any date for payment of principal or interest (or additional amounts, if any) falls on a day that is not a business day, then payment of principal or interest (or additional amounts, if any) payment made on such next succeeding business day shall have the same force and effect as if made on the due date, and no interest shall accrue with respect to such payment for the period after such date.
 See "Description of the Notes-Principal and Maturity" and "Description of the Notes-Interest-Fixed Rate Notes."

-Payments of Principal and Interest on the Floating Rate Notes:
+Payments of Principal and Interest on the Floating Rate Notes: The 20

-The 2020 floating rate notes will bear interest at an annual rate equal to three-month EURIBOR plus 0.55%, which will be reset quarterly.
-The 2022 floating rate notes will bear interest at an annual rate equal to three-month EURIBOR plus 1.10%, which will be reset quarterly.
+The 2020 floating rate notes will bear interest at an annual rate equal to three-month EURIBOR plus $\bullet\%$ , which will be reset quarterly.
+The 2022 floating rate notes will bear interest at an annual rate equal to three-month EURIBOR plus $\bullet\%$ , which will be reset quarterly.